 Every so often some new mining software comes along and I often wonder what are the risks in using it?
-Some examples of new mining software that I have heard about but not personally used nor seen in any 43-101 studies are MiningMath SimSched, the ThreeDify’s software packages, and Bentley.
+Some examples of new mining software that I have heard about (but not personally used) nor have seen mentioned in any 43-101 studies are SimSched, the ThreeDify’s software packages, and Bentley.

 Is the software doing everything correctly?

 Given that as a QP I am legally responsible for my work, I am bit apprehensive about how I can be assured the new software will provide reliable and accurate results for which I accept legal liability.
 The last thing I would want to do is issue a public technical report which is found to be in error due to a software bug.

 Irrespective of 43-101, if you are working at a mining operation the last thing you want to do is present management with an incorrect reserve, pit design, or production plan.

 If you are a consultant, how agreeable will your client be when you tell him that his study was done using a novel software package and not one of the industry standard packages?